 You contribute to nature by visiting West-Central Africa

-Our approach aims to establish and sustain west central Africa as a unique global destination for tourism, in order to conserve and protect its natural and cultural heritage.
+Our approach aims to establish and sustain West-Central Africa as a unique global destination for tourism, in order to conserve and protect its natural and cultural heritage.
 This concept is called: “Conservation Tourism”.

 Profits of Africa’s Eden are reinvested in the region to protect nature and generate a sustainable source of income for its population.